DavidT3/XGA/paper/paper.md

 implemented in the `PyXspec` module, but scales with multiple cores for the analysis of multiple sources simultaneously much more easily.

-# Ongoing research projects
+# Research projects using XGA
+\texttt{XGA} is a new module, but we consider it to be stable and appropriate for scientific use.
+As such it has been used in several recent pieces of work; this has included an {\em XMM} analysis of the eFEDS cluster candidate catalogue (@efedsxcs), where we produced the first temperature calibration between {\em XMM} and {\em eROSITA}, a multi-wavelength analysis of an ACT selected galaxy cluster ({\color{red} DENISHA REF}), and {\em XMM}
+follow-up of Dark Energy Survey (DES) variability selected low-mass AGN candidates ({\color{red} COLIN REF - SUBMITTED}).

-As \texttt{XGA} is a new piece of work, written over the last year, there are currently no published works that make use of it.
-There are, however, several projects that use XGA extensively nearing publication.
+There are also several projects that use XGA extensively nearing publication.
 The first of these is a hydrostatic and gas mass analysis of the SDSS redMaPPer (@redmappersdss)-XCS optically selected galaxy cluster sample (@sdssxcs) and well as the ACTDR5 (@actdr5)-XCS sample of Sunyaev-Zel'dovich (SZ) selected galaxy clusters.
 This work also compares commonly measured X-ray properties of clusters
 (the X-ray luminosity L$_{\rm{x}}$, and the temperature T$_{\rm{x}}$) both to results from the existing XCS pipeline and from literature, confirming